e-ed/OS-Scheduler-Simulation/README.md

 D - 4 seconds

-## task.txt
+## Text file with tasks
-Text file inside project to place a queue of tasks.
+Text file with a queue of tasks.
+The user is prompted to select this file from their computer.

 Example: